jakubriegel/kotlin-shell/readme.md

 * `environment` list or `env` command for `shell environment`
 * `variables` list for `shell variables`
 * `shellEnv` or `set` command for combined environment
-* `systemEnv` for environment inherited from system
+* `systemEnv` for the environment inherited from system

 #### system environment
 `system environment` is copied to `shell environment` at its creation.
 To access system environment any time call `systemEnv`

 #### shell environment
-`shell environment` is inherited by `Shell` from system.
+`shell environment` is inherited by `Shell` from the system.
 It can be modified and is copied to sub shells.

 To set environment use `export`:
 ```kotlin